 2 Ways on How to Polish Sterling Silver Jewelry?

-Method 1: With Microfiber cloth
+Method 1: Polish Silver Jewelry With Microfiber Cloth

 After washing your sterling silver with water, vinegar, baking soda, or dish soap, it’s time for polishing it.
 At home, you can cause two kinds of cloth to polish sterling silver.